Biden wants the IRS to drive his recovery plan. It can barely function as is.

 The IRS has 60 information systems that hold taxpayer records — an accumulation over years that serves various divisions of the agency — and each communicates with the others on a limited basis.
 IRS commissioners, the agency’s Senate-confirmed chief executives, for years have tried to sock away money for updating information infrastructure, experts say, but regular budget cuts have hampered their ability to save.

 Even the agency’s basic customer-service systems are strained.
 Identity authentication requirements are so onerous, the Taxpayer Advocate Service reported, only 42 percent of filers who tried to create an online IRS account were granted access.
 For months in 2020, the agency was so swamped by phone calls, it instructed filers not to call with questions because it did not have the staff to respond.
-As of the first week of February, IRS employees answered only 9 percent of calls placed in 2021.
-Only 14 percent were ever routed to a live representative.
+As of the end of January, IRS employees answered only 9 percent of calls placed in 2021.
+Only 14 of calls routed to a live representative were ever answered.

 “It’s a bad cocktail, all these things happening at once,” said Mark Everson, who served as IRS commissioner under President George W. Bush.